viddiai/IB_REPLIT/replit.md

 - Display format: "YYYY-MM-DD HH:MM - Task description"

 #### API Routes
 The API includes public endpoints for contact forms and Bytbil webhooks, authentication routes for login/logout and password management, and protected routes for managing leads, notes, tasks, user profiles, and seller pools.
-Dashboard endpoints provide KPI statistics with filtering capabilities.
+Dashboard endpoints provide KPI statistics with filtering capabilities, and overview endpoints provide real-time KPI data for the overview page.

+**Overview KPI Endpoint:**
+- GET `/api/overview/stats` - Returns real-time KPI metrics (new leads today with difference from yesterday, pending acceptance count, active leads count, active sellers and facilities for managers)
+- Role-filtered data: sellers see only their assigned leads, managers see all leads
+- Auto-refreshes on the frontend every 30 seconds

 **Lead Acceptance Endpoints:**
 - POST `/api/leads/:id/accept` - Accept a lead (validates assignedToId === userId)